 - An increase in the number of women attending breast screening

-- An aging population – simply getting older increases the risk for most cancers
+- An ageing population – simply getting older increases the risk for most cancers

 - Lifestyle factors, such as increased alcohol consumption and the rise of obesity rates

 - Having children at an older age, and having fewer children, along with a reduction in breastfeeding rate.